 You can also send people a direct, private, message, as long as you follow them and they follow you.
 This is a private message that is not recorded on your timeline (which is for public view – see below) but filed in your ‘messages’ folder in Twitter (see image below).

-This is the STAR icon that appears with each tweet (see image below).
+This is the HEART icon that appears with each tweet (see image below – the old STAR icon (depicted) has been replaced by a HEART).
 Click and the sender sees and receives a notification that you ‘like’ their tweet.
 You can also use it as a bookmark (click on the ‘tweets’ tab on your home page and you will see a ‘favorites’ tab where all your clicked favorites are collated.
 But remember, if you really like someone else’s tweet, retweet it, don’t just favorite!

 How many characters do URLs and images take up?